 img

 Here's how the backglass might have appeared.
 This version would have looked better with the production playfield.

 Shown above is the four page promotional flyer for Dolly Parton (I hope she fired her wardrobe people).
+The fourth image shows another flyer signed by artist Dave Christensen.
 Click for larger picture.

 Shown below is an image of what appears to be a Dolly Parton promo plastic key fob.
 I don't recall ever seeing a color image.
 I don't recall ever seeing one for sale.
-There was also a promotional 45 rpm record for this game.
+There was also a promotional 45 rpm sleeve and/or record for this game.
 Again, I've never had an up-close look at this record.
 One might think that the record would play "Here You Come Again" since that's the tune used on the game.
 But apparently the record plays "Great Balls of Fire" and "Sweet Summer Lovin'".
-The RCA catalog number is PB-11705.
-Both the record and promo plastic are quite rare.
+The RCA catalog number may be PB-11705.
+Other sources indicate that the record sleeve may have been produced by Bally independent of RCA and that the sleeve was never officially paired with any specific record.
+Both the sleeve and promo plastic appear to be quite rare.

+img